EdisonWang00/EdisonWang00/README.md

 ### 👋 Hi there

-Hi, I’m Edison, a data analyst from San Jose, CA, with expertise in demand forecasting and inventory optimization.
-I enjoy using Python and data science to uncover insights that drive smarter, more efficient operations
+I’m Edison, an analytics professional based in San Jose, CA, with a background in operations strategy, inventory optimization, and demand forecasting.
+I’m passionate about turning data into actionable insights that improve efficiency and drive smarter business decision

 #### 👉 Let's connect!
 Add me on [Linkedin] https://www.linkedin.com/in/wang-edison/